Frequently Asked Basic & Biomedical Sciences PhD Admissions Questions

 We receive between 225 - 300 international applications each year and make around 35 offers.
 We make no attempt to enroll a specific number from any specific country.

 Applications for admission are reviewed by the Admissions Committee consisting of faculty members, current graduate students and the Associate Dean for Admissions.
 Particular emphasis is put on the applicant’s academic science background and especially their research experiences.
 Recommendations and a personal statement give the committee an important opportunity to learn about an applicant’s background and their motivation for doctoral studies.
-The required GRE general test also provides a common benchmark for applicants.

 Yes, for applicants living within the U.S. at the time of submitting their application, we host 2 Recruiting Events, one in January and one in February.
 These include evaluative interviews with faculty and also provide an opportunity for applicants to acquaint themselves with the people, research, and facilities at our school.